 1) Full-body (surround imaging) scanners need to closely scrutinise all surfaces of the human body with millimetre scale resolution.
-At airport departure lounge entrances, the market requirement is to do this for threats such as explosives and contraband within about one second, in a walk-through system, with a high probability of detection and low false alarm rate.
+At airport departure lounge entrances, the market requirement is to do this for threats such as (sheet) explosives and contraband within about one second, in a walk-through system, with a high probability of detection and low false alarm rate.
 At entrances to other areas (public transport networks, arenas and buildings) the requirements will be similar, to detect weapons in general, but with a slightly lower specification than that of the airport.

 Key is to be able to recognise threats on the body in areas difficult to screen using existing methods.
 The methods need to be unobstusive and protect personal privacy.
-In future these systems will be fully automated and part of building infrastructure or street furniture.
+In future these systems will be omnipresent, fully automated and part of building infrastructure or street furniture.

 Clothing penetration of millimetre waves varies considerably over the band and this dictates the screening capabilities.
 Greater penetration at lower frequencies enables screening through thicker clothing and greater numbers of layers, whilst at the high frequencies screening is guaranteed only through thinner clothing.
 Thicker materials, such as (shoe) leather and rubber, and materials which contain moisture, can be penetrated at the lower frequencies.

 Penetration of millimetre waves into the human body is only a fraction of a millimetre into the skin, with 10% to 40% of this radiation being reflected from the body, the precise percentage being dependent on the thickness and moisture content of the skin.